Chickpea scramble! Ever tried one?

 *To roast sweet potatoes, cube a large sweet potato (skin on or off), place on a parchment-lined baking sheet, drizzle with oil of choice (I like avocado), and add a sprinkle of salt.
 Roast at 400 degrees F (204 C) for 15-25 minutes or until golden brown and tender.

-*Nutrition information is a rough estimate for 1 of 2 servings without additional sides / garnishes.
+*Nutrition information is a rough estimate calculated without additional sides / garnishes.